chollinger93/chollinger-blog/content/posts/2020/05/bye-wordpress/index.md

 theme = "ananke"
 {{< / highlight >}}

-## Exporting all old posts
+### Exporting all old posts
 I want to export all old blog posts to Markdown.
 There's a great little [tool](https://github.com/lonekorean/wordpress-export-to-markdown) by `lonekorean` on GitHub.

-All we need is an export of Wordpress and run:
+All we need is an export of WordPress and run:

 ```
 git clone https://github.com/lonekorean/wordpress-export-to-markdown